Belthara Road

 Belthara Road is a Nagar Panchayat city with a railway station in the north-western corner of Ballia district of Uttar Pradesh, India.

 Belthara Road is the sub-district headquarters.
-District headquarters of the city is Ballia which is 60 km away.
+The district headquarters of the city is Ballia which is 60 km away.

 Demographics

-According to the 2011 census, in 2011 Belthara Road Nagar Panchayat had a population of 20,404 – 10,564 males and 9,840 females, giving a sex ratio of 931.
-There were 2476 children under 7 whilst the literacy rate of 85.78% is much higher than the state average of 67.68%.
+According to the 2011 Census, Belthara Road Nagar Panchayat had a population of 20,404 – 10,564 males and 9,840 females, giving a sex ratio of 931.
+There were 2,476 children aged 0–6 years while the literacy rate of 85.78% was much higher than the state average of 67.68%.